StudioEtrange/mambo/README.md

 * Initial Setup
     * License : personal
-    * User : plex admin real username, plex admin email and a different password
+    * User : plex admin real username, plex admin real email and a different password
     * Hash : choose a random keyword
     * registration password : choose a password so that user can signup themselves
     * api : do not change